-- unexpected changes in regulatory requirements, tariffs and other trade barriers; - . longer accounts receivable payment cycles; - . seasonal fluctuations resulting from lower sales that typically occur during the summer months in Europe and other parts of the world; - . difficulties in managing and staffing international operations; - . potentially adverse tax consequences; - . the burdens of compliance with a wide variety of foreign laws; - . reduced protection for intellectual property rights in some countries; and - . political and economic instability.
+- . unexpected changes in regulatory requirements, tariffs and other trade barriers; - . longer accounts receivable payment cycles; - . difficulties in managing and staffing international operations; - . potentially adverse tax consequences; - . the burdens of compliance with a wide variety of foreign laws; - . reduced protection for intellectual property rights in some countries; - . currency fluctuations and restrictions; and

+. political and economic instability.

+We believe that international sales will continue to represent a significant portion of our revenues, and that continued growth and profitability may require further expansion of our international operations.
 Our international sales are currently denominated primarily in U.S. dollars.
 As a result, an increase in the relative value of the dollar could make our products more expensive and potentially less price competitive in international markets.
-We do not engage in any transactions as a hedge against risks of loss due to foreign currency fluctuations or restrictions.
+We do not engage in any transactions as a hedge against risks of loss due to foreign currency fluctuations.